If you’re wondering which 22-inch Weber kettle you should buy, you’re in luck! I bought all three (Original, Premium, and Master Touch).

 So let’s talk about the kind of people that would want each kind of kettle.

-Who Would Benefit Most From THe Weber Original?
+Who Would Benefit From The Weber Kettle Original?

 The Original is really great for people who are budget conscious, may not grill all the time, or maybe you’re just trying to upgrade your grilling game at a relative’s house.